Christmas in Italy: Photo of the holiday decorations on Galleria Vittorio Emanuele II, in Milan

 Italian citizenship is governed by a set of laws that outline who is eligible and how they can exercise this right.
 Each pathway to citizenship has specific rules that must be followed.
 Understanding these Italian citizenship rules is very important for anyone seeking citizenship, as it helps in preparing adequately and following the correct procedures, thereby avoiding rejections or delays in the process.

-Citizenship by descent (Jure Sanguinis)
+Citizenship by descent (Jus Sanguinis)

 Citizenship by marriage